AxaFrance/Skizzle/README.md

 ### Installing

 Installing Skizzle is pretty basic.
 Just follow the installer.
-For logging into the app, you have to use your Azure devOps e-mail and a token.
-This token have to be created from [Azure](https://dev.azure.com) and must be configured as "All accessible organizations" and the Scopes have to be "full access".
+For logging into the app, you have to use your Azure devOps account.

 ## Contributing